-Bibi Plantation is located in the heart of the Coorg coffee growing region in the Sunticoppa district of Karnataka.
-Five hours drive from Bangalore, the farm is located 800 meters above sea level.
-The climate and soil are ideally suited to growing Arabica and more than 90% of the farm's 205 acres is devoted to the crop.
-A fantastically warm person, Faiz Moosakutty, took on us on a tour of the farm that he has managed since 1990.
-Although the estate has been in his family since 1960, he has transformed the estate into a model coffee farm in a region where it seems as though everyone grows coffee (literally – even our taxi driver mentioned at the end of our trip that he has 10 acres of his own).
+Bibi Plantation is located in Coorg, in the heart of India’s coffee growing region in the Suntikoppa district of Karnataka.
+A five-hour drive from Bangalore, the farm is located 800 meters above sea level.
+The climate and soil are ideally suited to grow Arabica and more than 90% of the farm's 205 acres are devoted to the crop.
+The estate was established in 1960, and has been managed by Faiz Moosakutty since 1990, who has transformed the estate into a model coffee farm in a region where (it seems as though) everyone grows coffee!

-The farm has all the facilities associated with producing top quality Washed Arabica and Robusta Coffees, including its own pulping house, drying patios and nursery.
-Like all quality estates, environmentally sustainable practices are more than just a buzz word but an integral part of maximizing yield while preserving the farm for future generations.
-Old growth trees covered in pepper vines provide both cover for the coffee shrubs and homes to a number of bird species, while jackfruit and papaya are grown on the estate as well.
+The farm has all the facilities associated with producing top quality washed Arabica and Robusta coffees, including its own pulping house, drying patios, and nursery.
+Like all quality estates, environmentally sustainable practices are an integral part of maximizing yield while preserving the farm’s delicate ecosystem for future generations.
+Old trees covered in pepper vines provide both, a cover for the coffee shrubs, and a home to a number of bird species such as woodpeckers and kingfishers.
+Jackfruit and papaya are grown on the estate as well.

-Rather than use chemical weed killers, weeding is done manually and the culled plants are mixed with manure and the pulped coffee fruit to make a natural fertilizer.
-The harvest time workforce reaches more than 100 people, with around half choosing to live on the farm.
-Free electricity, housing and medical assistance are all provided as are interest free loans to assist with the education of the worker’s children.
+Rather than using chemical weed killers, weeding is done manually and the culled plants are mixed with manure and the pulped coffee fruit to make a natural fertilizer.
+The harvest season workforce reaches more than 100 people, with around half choosing to live on the farm.
+Free electricity, housing, and medical assistance are all provided as are interest-free loans to assist with the education of the workers’ children.

 Click here to buy this year’s coffee from Bibi Plantation.